ananya1108/pypropject/README.md

 * temp.py:-will print temperature and data same as dht11 but check code this worked and dht11 is sample

 **MQTT/twilio/IoT**
-* pubs.py:-publisher code for MQTT, works with app via hotspot(sophos blocks 1883)
+* pubs.py:-publisher code for MQTT, works with app via hotspot(sophos blocks 1883) credit:-@pyropotato thankyou :+1:
 * smssend.py:-tried to send sms to phone from twilio but didnt work have to check
 * thingspeak1.py:-read data from dht11 and prints temperature to field1 and humidity to field2
 * trialtwilio.py:-again tried to send message through twilio